garethtdavies/docker-masterclass/README.md

 because a container has a process listening on a defined port, it doesn't mean that any traffic will actually make it into the container.
-There's essentially a firewall between the container and the host's networking interfaces, and the act of publishing ports on a container allows traffic through that firewall.
+There's essentially a firewall between the container and the host's networking interfaces, and the act of publishing ports on a container allows traffic through that firewall (note that this is **not** true should `host` networking be used).
 Users can also create their own Docker networks, and then run containers specifying these networks so that containers can communicate with each other, and the host, where required.
 These networks essentially contain their own namespacing, so that they can only interact if given permission to do so.
 The [Docker networking overview](https://docs.docker.com/network/)